-- MCTC's Computer Science Program offers small class sizes and knowledgeable instructors so you will get plenty of one-on-one attention and hands-on learning experiences.
+- MCTC's Computer Science Program offers small class sizes and knowledgeable instructors so that students get plenty of one-on-one attention and hands-on learning experiences.

-- You will have access to state-of-the-art computers and facilities.
+- Students have access to state of the art computers and facilities.

 Where you could work

-- This transfer program prepares you for a potential four-year-degree in computer science, engineering, natural sciences or social sciences.
+- This transfer program prepares you for a potential 4-year-degree in computer science, engineering, natural sciences or social sciences.